gaehlerm/SoftwareEngineering/README.md

 Writing unit tests for classes is probably the most important part of this chapter.
 This is not only because of the prevalence of classes, but also because classes tend to become messy without any unit tests.

 First of all, classes tend to become too big.
-They have too many member variables and comlicated private methods.
+They have too many member variables and complicated private methods.
 Both will make it very hard to write unit tests.
 Member variables share the same issues as function arguments do.
 They increase the dimensionality of the problem under test.
 This leads to many more possible test cases than should be required for good class design.

 Furthermore, there is the issue of how to deal with private methods in big classes.
 Because apparently, the testing framework doesn’t have access to private functions.
 No one has, except for the class itself.
 A first attempt is making the private functions public.
 This, however, is not recommended.
 You should not make functions public, only in order to test them.
 This will lead to crippled code with too many public functions, which is the exact opposite of encapsulation.
 Therefore, unit tests should only test the public interface of a class.
 If you are tempted to test also some private functions, you should resist.
 This is a clear sign that your private functions are too complex.
 Make this private function a class on its own with a public interface that you can test.